Army Tuition Assistance Benefits – How to Pay for Your College Education

-FY 2021 Army Tuition Assistance Benefits Updates
+Army Tuition Assistance Benefits

 The Department of Defense authorizes military branches to provide Tuition Assistance benefits of up to $250 per semester hour of credit.
-However, each branch can specify their own standards within these limitations.
-The Army, for example, has a slightly less generous maximum benefit for each Soldier.
+However, each branch can specify its standards within these limitations.
+The Army, for example, will fund 100% of the tuition for up to 16 hours of credit, not exceeding $250 per credit hour (up to $4,000 per fiscal year).

 What Does the Army Tuition Assistance Program Cover?

 TA covers tuition only.
-TA will not pay for fees institutions levy, unless authorized by DoD Instruction 1322.25.
+TA will not pay for fees institutions levy unless authorized by DoD Instruction 1322.25.

 Army Tuition Assistance Eligibility